The golden rule is, look for baby(Infant Care) formulated especially for babies.

 Use age appropriates soft toys for the baby.
 Avoid sharp points or cutting edges.
 Toys should be washable.
 Until three years of age get large toys, they should have no small parts.
 Do not buy balloons, cords longer than 12 inches and small magnets.
 Check for the “non-toxic paint” label on the toys.

 Toys for under two months should be bright and colourful.
-Babies who are 2 to 4 months old enjoy sound producing and rotating toys.
+Babies who are 2 to 4 months old enjoy sound-producing and rotating toys.
 While those from 4 to 6 months like handheld toys like rattles and squeaky toys.
 Once they can sit; drums, stuffed toys and books with pictures can be used.
-Once they are ambulatory, push toys (walkers are accident prone and are best avoided)
+Once they are ambulatory, plush toys (walkers are accident-prone and are best avoided)

 Place the baby on his or her back on a firm sleep surface such as a crib or bassinet with a tight-fitting sheet.
 Avoid the use of soft bedding, including crib bumpers, blankets, pillows and soft toys.
 The crib should be bare.
 Avoid having pillows under the head for young infants.
 Share a bedroom with parents, but not the same sleeping surface, preferably until the baby turns one but at least for the first six months.
 Room –sharing decrease the risk of SIDS (Sudden Infant death Syndrome) by as much as 50 per cent.
 Avoid baby’s exposure to smoke.